• Home

 You can store them in an airtight container in the refrigerator for up to five days or in the freezer for up to three months.

 Think ahead for easy prep!
-You can also store sautéed shrimp in the freezer to make shrimp dishes anytime.
+You can also store sautéed shrimp in the freezer to make shrimp dishes whenever you want.

 Top tip

-For best results, keep a close eye on the shrimp while cooking so they do not overcook or they will become tough and dry.
+For best results, keep a close eye on the shrimp while cooking so they do not overcook; if they do, they will become tough and dry.

 FAQ